LillyPK/Jiggly_Mouser/README.md

 Thank you for using Jiggly_Mouser!
 If you have any questions or feedback, please feel free to open an issue or submit a pull request.

 This is my passion project I created it to help my mom out.
 Like all of us, sometimes we need a break from our screens and this is what I made to help her.

-# Contributing
-Contributions are welcome!
-Please open an issue or submit a pull request.